dbohlender/canfar.github.io/docs/tutorial.md

 ### Snapshot (save) the VM Instance

 Save the state of your VM by navigating to the **Instances** window of the dashboard, and click on the **Create Snapshot** button to the right of your VM instance's name.
-After selecting a name for the snapshot, e.g., ```tutorial```, click the **Create Snapshot** button.
-It will eventually be saved and listed in the **Images** window, and will be available next time you launch an instance.
+After selecting a name for the snapshot of the VM instance, e.g., ```my_vm_image```, click the **Create Snapshot** button.
+It will eventually be saved and listed in the VM **Images** window, and will be available next time you launch an instance of that VM image.

 ### Shut down the VM Instance